samboy/lunacy/README.md

 # Changelog (Luancy binary only)

+* `2022-12-06` Editline support added.  `(` can now be first character on lines to enable desktop calculator mode.
+Option to compile without spawner and lfs.
+MaraDNS’s version of Lunacy is now based on the 2022-12-06 version of Lunacy.
 * `2022-11-04` Second part of HalfSiphash key is now correctly 32 bits instead of 64 bits.
 This does not affect how HalfSip runs, except it will now run a little faster since a 64-bit number doesn’t